Frequently Asked Questions

 Our magnets don't demagnetize, as long as you keep the magnets below 100 degrees Celsius (212 Fahrenheit) and follow the instructions in the user manual.

 Yes, of course.
-We control all aspects of the design and magnetic calculations.
-Send us an e-mail with some specifications, and we'll get right on it.
+We control all aspects of the design and magnetic calculations, and have delivered tailored magnets in the past.
+Send us an e-mail with some specifications, and we'll get right to it.